 Know your contractor well:

 Before signing a contractor, check their business profiles to know how long they have been in business.
-Investigate your contractor’s work history and check if the firm has a current state license, including any certifications from national trade organizations.
-Find out reviews from the verified customer, whether any formal complaints or legal actions have occurred in the past or are pending and how they responded.
+Investigate your contractor’s work history and check if the firm has a current state license, including certifications from national trade organizations.
+Find out reviews from the verified customer, whether any formal complaints or legal actions have occurred in the past or are pending, and how they responded.

 Be cautious of sales pitches: